 The well curated presentation of features and documentaries at the Bioscope in Johannesburg, South Africa, on the 28th and 29th of October, 2016, featured African based and expatriate women producers, along with two IAWRT produced international documentaries.
 It well and truly addressed the lack of diversity and women’s voices in film, with passion humour and skill.

-Members of IAWRT from around the world attended opening night at the independent film house in trendy Fox St, Maboneng, which featured Africa’s first screening of the acclaimed film In the Morning, directed by Nefertite Nguvu (pic left with Sara Chitambo, South African IAWRT Chapter head and conference and film festival team-leader).
+Members of IAWRT from around the world attended opening night at the independent film house in trendy Fox St, Maboneng, which featured Africa’s first screening of the acclaimed film In the Morning, directed by Nefertite Nguvu (pic left with Sara Chitambo, South African IAWRT Chapter head and Regional Conference and film festival team-leader).

 The delegates had come from several days of stimulating discussion about strategies to reduce the under-representation of women in African media, both as content producers and sources of stories.
 The limited range of portrayals of women is constantly being battled (and addressed) in numerous innovative ways by female media professionals.
 However, the power of independent producers to break down barriers was wonderfully portrayed at this film festival.